Join Us

 FieldHaven Feline Center - Lincoln

-• Development Director - FieldHaven is a highly progressive nonprofit organization dedicated to finding humane, lifesaving solutions for every cat in need.
-They are located in beautiful rural Lincoln, California, on a stunning 10-acre horse ranch.
-The Development Director’s role is to raise funds to enable FieldHaven’s lifesaving mission and this is a unique opportunity to be part of a dynamic, growing feline rescue organization.
+• Development Associate - FieldHaven is a highly progressive nonprofit organization dedicated to finding solutions for every cat in need.
+They are located in beautiful rural Lincoln, California, on a stunning 10-acre horse ranch!
+FieldHaven is seeking a Development Associate whose role is to raise funds to enable FieldHaven’s lifesaving mission by focusing on community outreach, fundraising campaigns and events, and grant funding.
+This position is a unique opportunity to be part of a dynamic, growing feline rescue organization.
 You will work closely with a well-connected and committed Board of Directors, and the visionary founder and executive director, along with a dedicated staff and a passionate team of volunteers.
 You'll manage grants, develop fundraising collateral, lead community outreach, cultivate and oversee donor relations, and develop a compelling online presence as it relates to fundraising.
 You are responsible for developing a culture of philanthropy as well as for expanding public awareness of donation needs.
-Requirements include a Bachelor's degree and experience in the field of nonprofit fundraising/development.
+Requirements include a minimum of three years of experience in the field of nonprofit fundraising and development.
 Knowledge of animal welfare is a plus.
-Click here for more details, including how to apply.
+You can learn more about this opportunity and how to apply by clicking here.

 Humane Society Silicon Valley - Milpitas